initialcommit-com/git-sim/README.md

 The `[global options]` apply to the overarching `git-sim` simulation itself, including:

 `--light-mode`: Use a light mode color scheme instead of default dark mode.
 `--animate`: Instead of outputting a static image, animate the Git command behavior in a .mp4 video.
+`--disable-auto-open, -d`: Disable the automatic opening of the image/video file after generation.
-`--reverse`: Display commit history in the reverse direction.
+`--reverse, -r`: Display commit history in the reverse direction.

 Animation-only global options (to be used in conjunction with `--animate`):

 `--speed=n`: Set the multiple of animation speed of the output simulation, `n` can be an integer or float, default is 1.
 `--low-quality`: Render the animation in low quality to speed up creation time, recommended for non-presentation use.
 `--show-intro`: Add an intro sequence with custom logo and title.
 `--show-outro`: Add an outro sequence with custom logo and text.
 `--title=title`: Custom title to display at the beginning of the animation.
 `--logo=logo.png`: The path to a custom logo to use in the animation intro/outro.
 `--outro-top-text`: Custom text to display above the logo during the outro.
 `--outro-bottom-text`: Custom text to display below the logo during the outro.

 The `[subcommand options]` are like regular Git options specific to the specified subcommand (see below for a full list).